top of page

 First, replace mulch against the home with river rock or pea gravel to reduce moisture retention and food sources.
 If you create a 12-inch “moat” around the foundation, not only does it help to reduce roaches, but it makes it easier to see mud tubes for termites and reduces the need to reapply mulch annually.

 Our third tip, which is a little more expensive, is to use lava rock or decomposed granite.
 This will give your yard a unique look.
 The rocks are heat-reflective, which makes roaches miserable.
-There is no organic matter at all, so no food source.
+There is no organic matter at all, so there is no food source.

 Finally, clean your gutters!
 You would be surprised how many pests count on the gunk and water that build up in those gutters for their food, water and harborage.